chaimPaneth/react-native-zoom-bridge/README.md

 Check out the description on Zoom's github page https://github.com/zoom/zoom-sdk-ios.

 ### Android
-Go to zoom.us and download the [arr files for android](https://marketplace.zoom.us/docs/sdk/native-sdks/android/getting-started/install-sdk#1-download-the-zoom-sdk) and take out the arr files from `/mobilertc-android-studio/mobilertc` && `/mobilertc-android-studio/commonlib`
+Go to zoom.us and download the [aar files for android](https://marketplace.zoom.us/docs/sdk/native-sdks/android/getting-started/install-sdk#1-download-the-zoom-sdk) and take out the arr files from `/mobilertc-android-studio/mobilertc` && `/mobilertc-android-studio/commonlib`

 Place them in their platform respective locations, (Create the `libs` folder).